CompuCell3D/CompuCell3DReferenceManual/docs/index.rst

 ..
 CompuCell3DReferenceManual documentation master file

 ###################################################
-CompuCell3D Reference Manual - 3.7.8
+CompuCell3D Reference Manual - 4.2.1
 ###################################################

 The focus of this manual is to teach you how to use CC3DML (XML-based syntax) to build powerful multi-scale multi-cell tissue simulations.
 We will assume that you have a working knowledge of XML.
 You do not have to be an XML guru but you should know how to write simple XML documents

+authors
 funding
 introduction